Q: My chickens are 7 months old and I still haven't seen an egg. Why?

 Another thing that might be occurring is that your chickens could have been exposed to parasites like worms, mites or lice.
 Wild birds could have brought something into your coop area or they could have been exposed to something when they were free ranging.
 Check carefully for parasites, as the anemia caused by a severe infestation causes production to go away (or to delay its start).

-As you can see, there are a few things that could be going on, and you will have to observe them closely to be sure.
-If their diets are balanced and they are healthy, however, chances are good that you will see eggs between 4 and 9 months, depending on the breed and the time of year.
+As you can see, there are many things that could be going on, and you will have to observe them closely to be sure.
+However, if their diets are balanced, and they are healthy and safe, then chances are good that you will start gathering your beautiful, beautiful eggs somewhere between 4 and 9 months, depending on the breed and the time of year.